CyberDefend3r/stutterAI/README.md

 # StutterAI
 Your AI assistant in the terminal.

-stutterAI solves two huge pain points people have in the terminal using AI:
+stutterAI solves two huge pain points people have in the terminal:
 * Corrects typos and syntax errors in commands and file paths. *[err](#err)*
 * Generates system-aware commands from a prompt.
 For when you know what you want to do but don't know how to make it happen. *[uhm](#uhm)*